A one-minute case for the power to say NO

 You obviously have very strong feelings of morality, and especially the "rightness" of your own morality, so I'm certainly not about to attempt to change your mind, or to show how basic income can be seen as somehow being moral in your eyes.

-However, I would like to ask you a series of questions in response, if that's okay.. . .
+However, I would like to ask you a series of questions in response, if . . .